The Saga of Crystar: Mini playsets

-REMCO re-used the Shatterpult in their "Lost world of Warlord" action figure line and renamed it the Warpult.
+Remco re-used the Shatterpult in their "Lost World of Warlord" action figure line and renamed it the Warpult.

+A Marvel Legends figure of Crystar, produced by Hasbro, was unveiled at the 2023 San Diego Comic Con.

 Legacy

 During the Secret Wars storyline, some characters from The Saga of Crystar appear in the miniseries Weirdworld as inhabitants of the Battleworld floating island domain of the same name where it is composed of fragments of many alternate reality magical realms including Crystalium.
 Moltar and his Magma Men are in allegiance with Witch Queen le Fay as they pursue Arkon (who is searching for his kingdom of Polemachus).
 While in Apelantis, Warbow compels Arkon to assist him in a mission to save his captured prince (later discovered to be Crystar).
-It is discovered that Crystar has been "shattered."
+It is discovered that Crystar has been "shattered".
 Warbow (seemingly having gone insane) is just happy to have found his lost friend even though Crystar is nothing more than a bag of crystals.
 Crystar was later resurrected where he helped Arkon, Warbow, Skull the Slayer, the Swamp Queen (a variation of Jennifer Kale), the Man-Things, an army of Elves, an army of Eyemazons, and an army of Man-Wolves in their fight against Witch Queen le Fay and her army of Molten Men and Ogres.
 Neither side was victorious by the time God Emperor Doom was defeated and Weirdworld manifested in the Bermuda Triangle on the main Marvel Earth.